SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Introduction

 Multi-scale feature fusion also plays an important role in mitigating local firing saturation.
 For this, we propose the Spiking Multi-direction Fusion Module (SMFM).
 In traditional spiking fusion methods \cite{fan_sfod_2024, luo_integervalued_2025}, information flows along limited paths.
 Such insufficient fusion raises two issues.
 First, features from different scales may simultaneously activate at object centers.
 Limited fusion prevents their effective integration, causing their responses to accumulate and leading to local firing saturation.
 Second, with limited fusion, shallow detail-sensitive features lack sufficient semantic modulation when integrated with deeper features, causing local firing saturation at regions with high local contrast in the fused representations.
 Multi-direction fusion creates multiple pathways, allowing features to undergo repeated refinement.
 This allows better integration of information across scales, mitigating local firing saturation while enhancing multi-scale feature utilization.
 Additionally, to quantitatively evaluate the capability of our method in addressing local firing saturation, we propose the Local Firing Saturation Index (LFSI).
-This metric averages the proportion of saturated neurons surrounding each neuron across all layers, reflecting the severity of local firing saturation in the network.
+This metric measures the proportion of local firing saturation occurrences among all spatial neighborhoods in the network, reflecting its severity.

-The main contributions of this work can be summarized as follows:
+In summary, the contributions of this work are as follows:

 (1) We propose SpikeDet, an accurate and energy-efficient spiking object detector.
-The SpikeDet achieves better neuron firing patterns by optimizing the backbone and neck networks, thereby mitigating the local firing saturation problem faced by SNN-based object detectors.
+SpikeDet achieves better neuron firing patterns by optimizing the backbone and neck networks, thereby mitigating the local firing saturation problem faced by SNN-based object detectors.

 (2) For the backbone, we propose MDSNet, which integrates MDS to regulate the membrane synaptic input distribution of subsequent neurons, enhancing firing pattern stability.
 For the neck, we design SMFM that implements multi-direction feature fusion in SNNs, preserving stable firing patterns while improving the model's multi-scale detection capability.